backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 Similar to vector graphics for images, this representations allows resampling the surface data at arbitrary resolutions, with or without connectivity information (i.e. into a point cloud or a mesh).

+[GMSH](http://gmsh.info/) 3D dimentional finite element mesh generator --- converts parametric shapes to meshes.
+[This link](http://gmsh.info/screencasts/) shows how to use the software.

 <center><img src="/assets/img/2019-01-15/onshape_design.gif" width="50%"></center>